 - a copy of the offer letter from the new university or college

-- a statement outlining the reasons you wish to transfer (or any documentation supporting your application)
+- a statement outlining the reasons you are seeking release (and documents supporting your application)

 - additional documents if you're under the age of 18.
-This includes written proof that:
+This includes written evidence that:

-- the new education provider will accept responsibility for approving your accommodation, support and general welfare.
+- the education provider you intend to transfer to accepts responsibility for approving your accommodation and welfare arrangements.

-If you haven't started your main course of study yet, submit your application and documents to International Recruitment Services (IRS).
+If you haven't started your main course of study yet

-If you have started your main course, submit your application and documents to Monash Connect on campus.
+If you've already started your main course, submit your application and documents to Monash Connect on campus.

 Notification and outcomes

 You will receive written notification of the decision within 10 working days.
-If your application fails, this written notification will provide the reasons for refusal and the procedure to appeal the decision.
+If your application fails, this written notification will provide the reasons for refusal and the process to appeal the decision.

-If you receive a release letter, it's your responsibility to discontinue from your Monash course.
+If you receive release approval, it's your responsibility to discontinue from your Monash course.
 There are two ways to do this:

 - login to the Web Enrolment System (WES) and apply for course discontinuation

 - submit an application for course discontinuation (pdf, 0.2 mb) to your faculty.